Min ko vill ha roligt: Content

 On May 3, 1985, Astrid Lindgren wrote an article for the Dagens Nyheter magazine.
-She criticized the development of the so-called cow trainers, who are using electric shocks to force the cows to put their dung into the chute.
-In addition, she doesn't think it's right that the cows are often no longer able to be outside, but are locked up.
-Astrid Lindgren then receives a letter from Kristina Forslund, a veterinarian and lecturer at the University of Veterinary Medicine.
-Lindgren asks her to help her with an awareness campaign to promote better animal treatment in Sweden.
-At this point, Forslund is on the verge of giving up her career as a veterinarian.
-She is fed up with prescribing antibiotics and medication to animals whose real problem is improper animal husbandry.
-The only way how Forslund can imagine going on, is to change the things that she thinks are going wrong.
-A collaboration between Forslund and Lindgren follows, in which Astrid Lindgren brings in her journalistic skills and Forslund her specialist knowledge.
-From then on, they write and publish articles in the Swedish magazine Expressen.
-These articles are dealing with animal suffering and maximizing profits.
-In the articles, Lindgren and Forslund mainly criticize agricultural policy, the industrialization of agriculture and less the farmers, who, according to the authors, also want that the animals are well.
+She criticized the development of the so-called cow trainers, who used electric shocks to force the cows to put their dung into the chute.
+In addition, she did not think it was right that the cows were often no longer able to be outside, but were instead confined.
+Astrid Lindgren then received a letter from Kristina Forslund, a veterinarian and lecturer at the University of Veterinary Medicine.
+Lindgren asked her to help her with an awareness campaign to promote better animal treatment in Sweden.
+At that point, Forslund was on the verge of giving up her career as a veterinarian.
+She was fed up with prescribing antibiotics and medication to animals whose real problem was improper animal husbandry.
+The only way how Forslund could imagine going on, was to change the things that she thought were going wrong.
+A collaboration between Forslund and Lindgren followed, in which Lindgren brought in her journalistic skills and Forslund her specialist knowledge.
+From then on, they wrote and published articles in the Swedish magazine Expressen.
+These articles were dealing with animal suffering and maximizing profits.
+In the articles, Lindgren and Forslund mainly criticized agricultural policy, the industrialization of agriculture and less the farmers, who, according to the authors, also wanted that the animals are well.

 Background

-The book contains both articles that Astrid Lindgren and Kristina Forslund wrote for newspapers, as well as personal letters in which the authors criticize the treatment of animals in factory farming.
+The book contains both articles that Astrid Lindgren and Kristina Forslund wrote for newspapers, as well as personal letters in which the authors criticized the treatment of animals in factory farming.

 After the articles were published in the Swedish newspaper Expressen, Lindgren and Forslund put the articles together in chronological order.
 A comment was written behind each article on what happened after it was published.
-The authors also write about how they started to work together and how they feel about the change in the Animal Welfare Act.
+The authors also wrote about how they started to work together and how they felt about the change in the Animal Welfare Act.
 The book was first published in Sweden in 1990.
 It was translated into Dutch, German, Norwegian and parts of it in English.

-Impacts of the articles
+Impact of the articles

 The publication of the articles led to a new animal protection law in Sweden.
 It was presented to Astrid Lindgren on her 80th birthday and was called Lex Lindgren.
 During that time it was the strictest law concerning animal welfare in the world.

-These are the most import things that were added to the law:
+These are the most important things that were added to the law: